lamberta/devkit-doc/api/ui/widget/buttonview.md

 You can listen for state changes, automatically swap an image or play a sound for entering a state.

+Because this class is a subclass of `ImageScaleView` you can use several options of applying background images, see [ui.ImageScaleView](./ui-images.html#class-ui.imagescaleview) for more details.

+## Toggle option

+The `ButtonView` class can also function as an interface element to select or deselect an option.

 Inherits from
 :    1. [ui.ImageScaleView](./ui-images.html#class-ui.imagescaleview)
      2. [ui.View](./ui-view.html)
      3. [event.Emitter](./event.html#class-event.emitter)

 ## Methods